Skip to main content

 Social Emotional at the Core

 Motor skills, attention, and academic readiness all depend on a regulated nervous system and a sense of safety in relationship.
-That's not a philosophical stance — it's what the developmental science consistently shows.
+That's not a philosophical stance.
+It's what the developmental science consistently shows.

 Want to talk through whether this is the right fit?